Cleanroom Classification Standards

 USP Standards

-USP Standards exist to ensure product strength, quality, and purity so that all compounds are certified to be high quality, safe to use, and effective as a treatment or therapy.
+USP Standards exist to ensure product strength, quality, and purity so that all compounds are certified to be high quality, safe to use, and effective for patient use.

 ASTM International Standards